Szymon-Czuszek/SQL-Data-Science/README.md

 26. `DiscountStatsPerCustomer.sql`: Shows total discount amount, average discount amount, and the number of transactions for each customer.
 27. `EmployeesWithFewestCustomersQ1_2017.sql`: Identifies the three employees who served the fewest customers in the first quarter of 2017.
 28. `FutureServiceAnniversary.sql`: Determines whether there are employees who will celebrate their 20th, 25th, 30th, or 40th work anniversaries in the upcoming year.
+29. `AverageAgeByJobTitle.sql`: Calculates the average age of employees by job titles.
+30.

 ## Contributing